 (Parent Loan for Undergraduate Students)

 To apply for a Direct PLUS loan for your student attending Walla Walla University, apply online at StudentLoans.gov.

-You will need a FSA ID to log in.
-If you don't have an FSA ID, you can create one at fsaid.ed.gov.
+You will need an FSA ID to log in.
+You can use the same FSA ID you used to sign your student's FAFSA.
+If you don't have an FSA ID, apply for one online at StudentLoans.gov.

 Once you are logged in, you will complete the Direct PLUS loan promissory note and credit check.
 Walla Walla University will be notified of the results and process the loan for your student.

 Funds are applied to the student's account one third per quarter.
 You will be notified by mail when the funds have posted to the student's account.

 If you are interested in deferment while you are in school you can find information on the Federal Student Aid website.